wireframe/gitx/README.md

 integrate the current feature branch into an aggregate branch (ex: prototype, staging)

-## git reviewrequest
+## git review

 create a pull request on github for peer review of the current branch.
+This command is re-runnable in order to re-assign pull requests.

+options:
+* `--assign` or `-a` = assign pull request to github user
+* `--open` or `-o` = open pull request in default web browser.

 ## git release